CI-WATER/tethysapp-erfp_tool/README.md

 #Streamflow Prediction Tool App
 *tethysapp-erfp_tool*

-**This app is created to run in the Teyths programming environment with GeoServer and CKAN.
+**This app is created to run in the Teyths Platform programming environment.
 See: https://github.com/CI-WATER/tethys and http://docs.tethys.ci-water.org**

 *This app requires you to have the ECMWF-RAPID preprocessing completed